colinlienard/react-customizable-popup/README.md

 ⚠️ If this prop is set to `true`, the prop [`noScroll`](#noscroll) will be set to `false`.

+⚠️ If your toggler is located in a fixed area, for example a navigation bar, make sure to set this prop to `true`.

 #### `arrow`

 > Required: **no**